-- go to the end of the last regular pay period before the holiday
+- Go to the end of the last regular pay period before the holiday.

-- work out the gross earnings for that period
+- Work out the gross earnings for that period.

-- divide the answer by 4.
+- Divide the answer by number of calendar weeks used.

 Average weekly earnings

-Your employee is entitled to a payment for annual holidays of 8% of gross earnings during the employment.
-The dollar value of this entitlement is reduced by any payment for annual holidays taken in advance during the employment or by any payment for annual holidays on a pay-as-you-go basis.
+Your employee is then entitled to a payment for annual holidays.
+This is 8% of gross earnings during the employment.
+The dollar value of this entitlement is reduced in a couple of ways:

 There are two amounts to be calculated, which are added together to get the total annual holiday payment to be made.